urbancamo/urbancamo.github.io/adif-processor/qsl-labels/qsl-labels.md

 └────────────────────────────┘
 ```

+The _QSL via..._ line is as specified by the station in
+their QRZ.com information.

+_Your activity reference_ is pulled from either your `MY_SOTA_REF`, `MY_POTA_REF` or
+`MY_SIG_INFO/MY_SIG_REF` ADIF fields.

+_Your QSL message_ is generated from the ADIF `QSLMSG` field
+(in Fast Log Entry add a `qslmsg` entry).

+### Excluding stations from QSL Label generation

+For stations you have frequent contacts with you might want to exclude
+generating labels.
+Do this by specifying a
+_Don't QSL Callsign List_ on the Options panel of the main ADIF Processor
+form.
+Any stations in this list will not have a QSL label generated.

+If you want to build up a list of stations that you have already QSL'd
+then add the _QSL'd Contacts_ list on the results form to your
+exclusion list.
+It  doesn't matter if a station appears more than
+once.
+Spaces separate stations with an optional comment.

 ## Limitations

 It's worth noting the limitations:

-- I only support 24 labels per sheet with 63.5mm X 33.9mm label dimensions
+- I only support 24 labels per sheet with 63.5mm X 33.9mm label dimensions.
-- This is for bureau contacts.
-As the processor loads QRZ.com information
+- This is strictly for bureau contacts.
+As the ADIF Processor loads QRZ.com information
   for each contact it looks at the qsl information and determines if bureau
   is mentioned.
 If it is a label is generated.
 - If you have more than one contact for a station separate labels are generated.